Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/opl.md

 ## Integration
 The Ros Middleware is used to integrate components (customized packages and LyonTech packages), set of functional blocks are orchestrated through a General manager.

+Our robot evolves in an [apartment-like arena](https://robocup-lyontech.github.io/bordeaux/The-Robotic-Arena/)

+We are still in the process of customizing the robot to fit the robocup environnement : [Exemple with a hack of the PAL base](https://robocup-lyontech.github.io/bordeaux/The-baby-cup-case/)